deepchecks/deepchecks/docs/source/user-guide/vision/VisionData.rst

 and predictions, that allows deepchecks to efficiently calculate different :doc:`checks </checks_gallery/vision>` on your data, by caching some of the information.

-Information about the supported task types and the required formats for each task is available :doc:`here </user-guide/vision/supported_tasks_and_formats>`.
+Information about the supported task types and the required formats for each task is available at :doc:`/user-guide/vision/supported_tasks_and_formats`.

 Common Class Parameters